 Exploring personal identity has led to an evolution of different styles and iterations about the same theme.
-As I explore myself, the emphasis becomes a female figure surrounded by my interpretation of natural imagery.
-Recently, I have begun to focus on natural patterns alone.
-Both focal points present a world of fantasy or organic abstraction as a metaphor for the unknown and unexpected.
-I do a lot of scribble drawings, jot down titles and have an inner discussions before beginning a painting.
-It’s a kind of therapy session between myself and the intention behind the painting.
-I begin by using a palette knife and brush strokes, covering the canvas with earth tones, creating hidden organic imagery.
-This movement of the paint allows me to search for lines and shapes that are both geometric and unexpected.
-I see this process as a return to my childhood escape of focusing on wood grain, searching for odd figures and faces.
+As I explore myself, the emphasis becomes a female figure along with other strange characters, natural imagery alone or a painting interpreted as whimsical or more psychological.
+Each painting presents a world of fantasy or organic abstraction as a metaphor for the unknown and unexpected.
+I begin brush strokes in earth tones, covering the canvas and creating hidden organic imagery.
+This movement of the paint allows me to search for lines and shapes both geometric and organic.
+This is reminiscent of my childhood focus on wood grain, searching for odd forms and figures.
 The focal point is loosely painted, transforming as the composition progresses.
 I love playing with color.
 This results in a bright and bold palette.
 My goal is to create a narrative that leaves room for the viewer to insert their own story.

 Lisa Bartell is known for her expressionist oil paintings in which she explores the theme of identity development in childhood and its’ often sudden transformation in later years.
 Her work has been impacted by Modigliani and the curvilinear forms of Art Nouveau.

 Bartell received a BFA at Kent State University, Ohio and an MFA at the University of Memphis.
 She studied drawing and painting at Temple University’s Tyler School of Art, Philadelphia, Pa.

 Bartell began her art career as a graphic designer and illustrator.
 She later became a university art instructor and portrait painter.
 Her art career was unexpectedly disrupted for over ten years as she worked through PTSD.
 In 2002, Bartell returned to oil painting as a personal expression.